zverugin8/Terraform/general_task.md

 - Push *.tf configuration files to git
 - Check your efforts through the proctor gitlab pipeline (if a pipeline configured)

+## TASK 3 - Create an Object Storage

+Ensure that the current directory is  `~/tf-epam-lab/base`

+Create an object bucket as the storage for your infrastructure:

+-	Create file `storage.tf`.
+Storage resources should be described there.
+- Create an object cloud storage resource.
+  ### For AWS:
+  - Create an S3 bucket.
+Name this bucket `epam-tf-lab-${random_string.my_numbers.result}` to provide it with a unique name.
+  ### For GCP:
+  - Create a cloud storage bucket.
+Name this bucket `epam-tf-lab-${random_string.my_numbers.result}` to provide it with a unique name.
+  ### For Azure:
+  - Create a storage account.
+Name this account `epamtflab${random_string.my_numbers.result}` to provide it with a unique name.
+  - Create a new storage container with the name `epam-tf-lab-container`

+  **Hint** See [random_string](https://registry.terraform.io/providers/hashicorp/random/) latest/docs/resources/string) documentation for details.

+-	Set default permissions for the object storage as private.
+Never share your bucket with the whole world!

+Equip all possible resources with following tags or labels:
+  - `Terraform=true`,
+  - `Project=epam-tf-lab`
+  - `Owner={StudentName}_{StudentSurname}`

+Run `terraform validate` and `terraform fmt` to check if your configuration is valid and fits to a canonical format and style.
+Do this each time before applying your changes.
+Run `terraform plan` to see your changes.

+Apply your changes when ready.

+### Definition of DONE:

+- Terraform created infrastructure with no errors
+- All resources created as expected (check Cloud WebUI)
+- Push *.tf configuration files to git
+- Check your efforts through the proctor gitlab pipeline (if a pipeline configured)

 ## TASK 4 - Create IAM Resources
 Ensure that the current directory is  `~/tf-epam-lab/base`